Triumph Trident 660 does the quarter mile in 12.00 seconds

 At highway speeds, rpm sits nicely at a little over 5000 rpm.

-You can of course drop it down to fifth if you are extra impatient at which points the rpm will jump right to where peak torque is, so you’re covered.
+You can of course drop it down to fifth if you are extra impatient at which point the rpm will jump right to where peak torque is, so you’re covered.

-You of course could go faster in fourth and even third but would lose time clicking down the gears, so fifth or sixth is the go.
+Of course, you could go faster in fourth and even third but would lose time clicking down the gears, so fifth or sixth is the go and provides more than enough overtaking acceleration.

 The four-cylinder CB only has the edge above 8-9000 rpm but that’s not necessarily a good thing if road riding is more your thing than chasing top-end acceleration.